All Episodes

 And I live in a relatively rural community where even where I go shop, I was never forced to wear a mask.

-Yeah, and you shouldn't have to live in the mountains to have freedom.
+You know, you shouldn't have to live in the mountains to have freedom.

-As long now, I'm not anti-city fundamentally.
+As long, now I'm not anti-city fundamentally.

-I'm I'm pro-smaller, decentralized, voluntary, non-status city systems in in my ideal world, but that's just my preference.
+I'm pro smaller, decentralized, voluntary, non-statist city systems in my ideal world.

-You can in some ways like escape by lifestyle, but then you're just surrounded by it.
+You can, in some ways, like escape by lifestyle, but then you're just surrounded by it.

-So why why would you want that?
+So why would you want that?

-You know, and then we see like is there so if if you if you say that that period in 2020, right of the uh forced shutdowns in most of the United States was was a period of social collapse.
+So if you say that that period in 2020, right, of the forced shutdowns in most of the United States was a period of social collapse.

-I mean, I I think more upheaval.
+I mean, I think more upheaval.

 And I don't care if COVID came from a lab or not.